 In their earlier report, Reform in Eastern Europe, the WIDER group assessed the main building blocks of a successful transition in Eastern Europe: stabilization, price liberalization, privatization, and restructuring.
 For the last three years this group of leading economists has been heavily involved in the reform process.
 In this new report, they take stock, returning to the original themes and assessing progress and prospects, particularly in Russia.Stabilization in the major Central European countries was done very much by the book.

-This sequel to Reform in Eastern Europe reports on one of the most pressing issues for countries with economies in transition and their neighbors.
-Focusing on the problem of East-West migration, the authors clearly delineate European free trade and capital flows as a means of raising productivity and increasing worker stability in the East and of reducing income gaps between countries.
+This sequel to Reform in Eastern Europe is a report on one of the most pressing issues for countries with economies in transition and their neighbors.
+Focusing on the problem of East-West migration, the authors clearly delineate and promote the notion of European free trade and capital flows as a means of raising productivity and increasing worker stability in the East and of reducing income gaps between countries.

 The breakup of the Soviet Union and the consequent extraordinary problems faced by Eastern European nations raise pressing economic questions.
 The case studies in this book examine significant parallels between the situation in Eastern Europe today and the issues facing Europe and Japan after World War II, offering insights on what kinds of policy actions will be most effective in this difficult period of reconstruction.